Last update 28 August 2023Diplomatic missions

 Travel papers and visas

-Documents issued to Bulgarian citizens in Eritrea must bear the stamp of the Foreign Ministry of Eritrea.
-They must be certified by the Embassy of Eritrea in Moscow and then by the Bulgarian Embassy in the Russian capital.
-Thus certified, the documents must be translated into Bulgarian by a certified in Bulgaria translation company.
-Then the translation must be legalized by the “Legalisations and Certifications” sector at the Ministry of Foreign Affairs of the Republic of Bulgaria.
+Documents issued to Bulgarian citizens in Eritrea shall bear the stamp of the Ministry of Foreign Affairs of Eritrea.
+They are certified by the Embassy of Eritrea in Moscow and then by the Bulgarian Embassy in the Russian capital.
+Once the documents have been prepared in this way, they must be translated into Bulgarian by an authorized translation company in Bulgaria and the translation must be certified by the Legalizations and Certifications Department with the Ministry of Foreign Affairs of the Republic of Bulgaria.